chasenyc/cs-job-advice/README.md

 # Getting your first job

-I’m writing this to help answer some of the many questions people have about being prepared for getting their first software engineering job.
-There is a lot to unpack to making yourself an ideal candidate.
-There is no perfect answer to being the ideal candidate but these will without doubt help you become a more attractive candidate.
-There are portions of this that will not apply to everyone, it is important to know, missing any section of this by itself will probably not be what makes or breaks you getting your first job.
+There are a lot of questions out there about how to be the ideal candidate and get job the dream job.
+There is no one path to getting to achieving your goals, but there are a lot of concrete steps you can take to make sure to standout as a candidate.
+These steps span from the education choices you make, your portfolio of work, how you present yourself to potential employers and the world and much more.
+This repository aims to look at all the ways you can optimize your chances for getting the job you want and putting yourself in a position to grow in your career.
+Not everything in here will apply to every situation but there will be helpful takeaways for everyone.

 ## Table of Centents
 * [Education](#education)